TCPA Best Practices & Call Center Compliance Checklist

 - An automated interactive voice or key-press operated opt-out mechanism

-Evaluate all new and existing prerecorded message scripts to ensure that they follow TCPA guidelines as well as any state-level regulations.
+Evaluate all new and existing prerecorded message scripts, such as those you use with smart voicemail drop capabilities, to ensure that they follow TCPA guidelines as well as any state-level regulations.

-Beyond Internal TCPA Best Practices: Finding the Right Outside Help
+Beyond Your Own Best Practices: Finding the Right Outside Help

-While following the above TCPA best practices is a great start to supporting compliance inside your call center, you can’t go it alone.
+While following the above TCPA best practices and call center compliance tips is a great start to supporting compliance inside your call center, you can’t go it alone.
 Take a proactive approach to compliance by working with the right partners.

 Enlist Expert Legal Counsel